How to Autopsy a Honey Bee Colony

 Are the bees hairy or greasy and black looking?

 Greasy, black bees may have a paralysis virus such as chronic bee paralysis or another disease.
 You may want to send them in for testing or ask for help from your apiary inspector.

 Do any of the bees have wings separated making the shape of the letter K?

-Your hive may be infected with K Wing Virus which can be caused from Varroa, Trachael Mites or Nosema.
+Your hive may be infected with K Wing which can be caused from Varroa, Trachael Mites, Nosema and more.
 More investigation will need to be done.

 Did the bees die with their heads in the cell, butts sticking out, away from honey stores?
 Was the weather previously cold?

 Your bees may have died from starvation.
 This happens often in cold weather when the hive is unable to break cluster to move to their stores.
 This is common in a winter killed hive.

 Is there honey and pollen in the hive?
 Are there many dead bees with their head in the cells?

 If there are not adequate stores, your bees may have died from starvation.
 Starvation can and does happen in the summer with flowers blooming if no honey is in the hive.